begbaj/elle3/README.md

 I plan to develop various utilities for ELLE3 specification implementation in the future, but it requires a lot of time that I don't have right now.

+# WORK IN PROGRESS:
+everything that's written in this specification is to be considered as NOT COMPLETE, it is still in a work in progress state and MANY things will change till it's release.
+If you want to contribute in defining the specification you're very welcome.
+Contact me via [email](mailto:beganbajrami@gmail.com)

 ## Introduction:
 You may be wondering "why we need a guideline", and that's what this introduction is for.
 If you want to get straight to the point feel free to skip this section.